ned14/llfio/Readme.md

 CppCon 2016 todos:
-- Fix remaining test failures.
+- All time based kernel tests need to use soak test based API.
 - Raise the sanitisers on per-commit CI via ctest.
 - Rename all ParseProjectVersionFromHpp etc to parse_project_version_from_hpp etc
 - DLL library edition appears to not be encoding extended error code detail because it's not sharing a single ringbuffer_log.
 Hard to fix given Outcome could be being used by multiple libraries as a header only library, need to figure out some global fix e.g. named shared memory.
+Make log disc stored while we are at it.